simsong/bulk_extractor/doc/announce_1.5.md

   cppmutexes in the callers.

 * bulk_extractor is now distributed as both an executable and as a library.
-The library called from C or Python as a shared lib
+The library called from C or Python as a shared lib.

 Remaining bugs:
 --------------
-* The RAR decompressor is does not reliably decompress all RAR files.
+* The RAR decompressor does not reliably decompress all RAR files.

 PERFORMANCE COMPARISON WITH VERSION 1.4